Peyman-Borhani/Work-Plan/README.md

 ▪ Product/service be same as advertised, no fake, misguiding or tricky ad.
 #### Ad owner feed-back:
 Present ratings and stats in real-time, Stats summary: number of users, expert Ratings, count of confirmed purchased by ad.

+#### Todo ETC
+Time is limited, use precious time to make progress, don't waste it on burocracy, otherwise your employees will spend it to do paper works, gold plating and follow ing rules & regulations...